Written by Angel Campa, Founder

 How Lextract Extracts This Field

-Lextract uses a combination of AWS Textract OCR and Claude AI to identify and extract the exclusive use from your lease PDF.
-The AI searches for the field name and common aliases like "Non-compete Clause" across all pages of the document, then assigns a confidence score based on OCR quality and extraction certainty.
+Lextract uses vision AI to read your lease PDF natively (scanned or digital), then multi-pass AI validation identifies and extracts the exclusive use.
+The AI searches for the field name and common aliases like "Non-compete Clause" across all pages of the document, then assigns a confidence score based on document quality and extraction certainty.
 Fields with lower confidence are flagged for human review.

 Related Glossary Terms